-Daphne Penn is an incoming Provost’s Postdoctoral Fellow in the Department of Sociology and Population Studies Center at the University of Pennsylvania.
+Daphne Penn is a Provost’s Postdoctoral Fellow in the Department of Sociology and Population Studies Center at the University of Pennsylvania.
 Her research focuses on the roots of racialize inequality in the United States and the politics of ethno-racial stratification within the context of demographic change.
 In particular, she is interested in (a) how schools, as organizations, are shaped by and respond to the broader social and political forces within their local contexts; (b) how different stakeholders think about equity and the distribution of resources and opportunities within diversifying and resource-constrained contexts; and (c) how decision-makers manage the needs, interests, and demands of diverse constituencies.
 Daphne’s research also centers the roles of identity and power in maintaining or attenuating ethno-racial stratification.

 Daphne earned her Ph.D. in Education—with a concentration in Culture, Institutions, and Society— from Harvard University.
 She was a Harvard Presidential Scholar.